Blog

 This exciting advancement can help diagnose some types of cancer, and it can also help plan treatment more effectively.

-Medical Breakthrough #17: Virtual Reality (VR)
+Medical Breakthrough #17: Augmented and Virtual Reality

 • To help patients visualize and understand their treatment plans